 If your mailboxes are backed up on tape, you need to recover the entire mailbox or Storage Group to be able to locate a single mail to recover.
 You need to maintain a parallel mechanism to handle this.
 Backing up individual emails takes much longer and needs large indexing capabilities and cumbersome search of the lost email.

-An archival tool can quickly help you search the desired mails from the archive and retrieve them back quickly without the need to wait for the entire mailboxes getting recovered from the tapes.
+An archiving tool can quickly help you search lost emails from the mails archive and retrieve them back quickly without the need to wait for the entire mailboxes getting recovered.

 In an event of data loss from the on-premise archival infrastructure, it can be recovered from the backups.
-Since it is not an online data, a longer recovery SLA is acceptable and the recovery times do not impact the production performance.
+Since it is not an online data, a longer recovery SLA is acceptable and the recovery times do not impact the production performance.8.
+Reducing risk of human error

 While copying emails to archive mailboxes manually, there could be an accidental deletion of an email.
 This could be a critical email required by the user or the management for litigation purposes.